MrFarland/DM-Operations-Center/Module/05-Conditions/grappled.md

 ### Grappled
 [Home](dm-operations-center) > [Conditions](conditions) > Grappled {.small-text}

-- The grappled creature's speed is 0.
-- Cannot benefit from any bonus to speed.
+- A grappled creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
-{.square}

-The condition ends when/if the:
+- The condition ends if the grappler is incapacitated.
-- Creature is released by the grappler.
-- Creature is forced out of grappler's reach.
-{.square}
+- The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect.

 > **Sources** <br/>
 > System Reference Document, p.
 358<br/>